Brush (video games)

+In-game screenshot of the first-person shooter Nexuiz, running on a modified Quake engine.
+The terrain elements (in this case, a stone fortress) are made of brushes.

 Brushes are templates used in some 3D video game engines, such as the Quake engine, its derivatives the GoldSrc and Source game engines, or the Unreal Engine, to construct levels.
 Brushes can be primitive shapes (such as cubes, spheres and cones), pre-defined shapes (such as staircases), or custom shapes (such as prisms and other polyhedra).

 In order to describe these shapes mathematically, each brush is made up of planes that define its boundaries.
 A plane can be represented by an equation in 3D space, which looks like this: